Introduction to SABER Error Covariance Model

 (18)\[\textbf{B} = \textbf{TVK} \boldsymbol{\Sigma} \textbf{C} \boldsymbol{\Sigma} \textbf{K}^T \textbf{V}^T \textbf{T}^T\]

-In the SABER model, C is called the central block, which will be present in all block chains.
+In SABER, the central block C will be present in all block chains (even if it is simply the identity matrix).
 All the other matrices are referred to as outer blocks, and their transposes are called adjoints (AD).

 ../../../_images/figure_saber_blocks_2.jpg